Frequently Asked Financial Questions

 What is eCheck?

 Also known as ACH payments, eChecks securely and directly submit payment from bank to bank.
 The option is built into your Pemi online account, and easy-to-follow directions will walk you through the one-time set-up.
 The transaction will be performed via a secure link to the bank’s site, and will incorporate all the security normally associated with banking services.
 Paying your son’s tuition by eCheck (instead of mailing a paper check to our mailbox) shortens processing time significantly.
+Alternatively, paper checks can be mailed to the address shown above.

 Does Pemi offer discounts and/or financial aid?